 Fillings

-- Add a small blob of wasabi and use your finger to spread it lengthways through the middle of the rice.
+- Add a small blob of wasabi and use your finger to spread it horizontally through the center of the rice (optional).
+Arrange the fillings on top.

 - Carefully lift the edge of the bamboo mat closest to you and fold it over the top of the fillings.